knative/docs/docs/versioned/install/README.md

        - The [Knative Operator](../install/operator/knative-with-operators.md) using Kubernetes manifests or by using Helm.
        - The [Knative Operator CLI](../install/operator/knative-with-operator-cli.md).

 All installations require a supported Kubernetes version.
 System requirements provided are recommendations only.
-The requirements for your installation may vary depending on whether you use optional components, such as a networking layer.
+The requirements for your installation may vary depending on which plugin components you use.

 For a list of commercial Knative products, see [Knative offerings](../install/knative-offerings.md).